 Art Student Graduate Organization (ASGO)

-GPSF representative: Represents ASGO at GPSF meetings and takes responsibility for ensuring that ASGO members are kept up-to-date on graduate school general affairs.
+GPSF Representative: Represents ASGO at GPSF meetings and takes responsibility for ensuring that ASGO members are kept up-to-date on graduate school general affairs.

-Social coordinator: This person shares responsibility with the secretary for maintaining events on the ASGO calendar and is the contact person and coordinator for social events, including volunteer activities.
+Social Chair: This person shares responsibility with the secretary for maintaining events on the ASGO calendar and is the contact person and coordinator for social events, including volunteer activities.
 He/she also helps integrate newly enrolled and prospective students into ASGO.

 Other committees to be determined and formed as needed, based on approval from executive board.